carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 because it does not offer a local terminal).
 This change is important because it can help you distinguish on which system the commands you type will be run when you pass them into the terminal.
 This change is also a small complication that we will need to navigate throughout the workshop.
-Exactly what is reported as the prompt (which conventionally ends in `$`) in the terminal when it is connected to the local system and the remote system will typically be different for every user.
+Exactly what is displayed as the prompt (which conventionally ends in `$`) in the terminal when it is connected to the local system and the remote system will typically be different for every user.
 We still need to indicate which system we are entering commands